 Restriction orders can have different radius, forbidding to leave the area of a canton, a district/region, or a commune.
 The measure must be proportional to their aim, especially with regard to the length and rayon (restriction to a commune is usually only admitted for criminal offenders).

-Since 1 March 2019, a new paragraph (1bis) was inserted to Article 74 FNIA regarding the special centres for uncooperative asylum seekers: The competent cantonal authority shall require a person who is accommodated in a special centre under Article 24a AsylA3 not to leave the area they were allocated to or not to enter a specific area.
+According to Article 74 para 1bis FNIA, the competent cantonal authority shall require a person who is accommodated in a special centre under Article 24a AsylA not to leave the area they were allocated to or not to enter a specific area.

 Appeals may be lodged with a cantonal judicial authority against the ordering of these measures.
 The appeal has no suspensive effect.

 On this topic see Daniel Auer, Language Roulette?
 Refugee Placement and its Effect on Labor Market Integration, in a nutshell #4, January 2017, nccr – on the move, available in English at: https://bit.ly/34xhjkf.